1952 Coorg State Legislative Assembly election

 The 1952 Coorg Legislative Assembly election was held to constitute the Coorg Legislative Assembly, electing members of legislature for 18 constituencies of the erstwhile Indian State of Coorg.
-It took place on 27 March 1952 and a total of 87,947 people voted 24 out of 60 candidates to power.
-This was the only election to the assembly before the State was merged into Mysore (later renamed as Karnataka) as per the States Reorganisation Act in 1956.
+It took place on 27 March 1952, and a total of 87,947 people voted 24 out of 60 candidates to power.
+This was the only election to the assembly before the state was merged into Mysore (later renamed as Karnataka) as per the States Reorganisation Act in 1956.

 Constituencies

 A total of 24 seats were up for election from 18 constituencies; six two-member constituencies and twelve single-member constituencies.
 No seats were reserved for Scheduled Castes or Scheduled Tribes.

 Contestants

 Sixty candidates contested the election.
 The Indian National Congress presented candidates in all 24 constituencies.
 There were also 34 independent candidates.
-The Takkadi Party, which campaigned against merger into Mysore State, contested as independents.
-The Takkadi Party was led by Pandyanda Belliappa, a veteran Gandhian.
+The Thakkadi Party, which campaigned against merger into Mysore State, contested as independents.
+The Thakkadi Party was led by Pandyanda Belliappa, a veteran Gandhian.
 A third force in the election was the Communist Party of India, that only presented two candidates (C.B.
 Monniah in Hudikeri and B.N.
 Kuttappa in Siddapur).
 No female candidates were in the fray.